-The preamble to the New Regulations states that they "are generally effective for amounts paid or incurred (to acquire or produce property) in taxable years beginning on or after January 1, 2012," despite the fact that they are only in temporary form.
-Although taxpayers may not see the effect of these New Regulations on taxable income until their returns are filed, proper accounting procedures should be put in to place as soon as possible to ensure that the returns conform to the New Regulations.
-Additionally, taxpayers must consider the fact that in many cases the implementation of the New Regulations could require a Section 481 change in accounting method since the IRS is not allowing the New Regulations to apply to the 2011 tax year.
+The preamble to the new regulations states that they "are generally effective for amounts paid or incurred (to acquire or produce property) in taxable years beginning on or after January 1, 2012."
+Although taxpayers may not see the effect of these new regulations on taxable income until their returns for fiscal year 2012 are filed, proper accounting procedures should be put in to place as soon as possible to ensure that the returns conform to the new regulations.
+Additionally, taxpayers must consider that in many cases the implementation of the new regulations could require a Section 481 change in accounting method since the IRS is not allowing the new regulations to apply to the 2011 tax year.